UGux0502/S4E-Internship-task/README.md

 # S4E-Internship-task
-This is a minin test project for s4e
+This is a mini test project for s4e